5.16 Student Discipline and Appeals

 A. Purpose

-To detail the college’s process for investigating alleged instances of violations of the Standards of Student Conduct, to describe the possible sanctions which may be imposed on students who violate the Standards of Student Conduct and to describe the process for students to appeal disciplinary determinations.
+To establish the college’s process for investigating alleged violations of the Standards of Student Conduct, to describe the possible sanctions which may be imposed on students who violate the Standards of Student Conduct and to describe the process for students to appeal disciplinary determinations.

 B. Policy